veprbl/libepecur/README.md

 **export\_tree** does the first pass of the analysis itself.
 This utility will read RAW file twice.
 First to make a drift\_time distribution so it can produce the calibration curve for drift chambers.
-Second will actually ask **libepecur** to recognize both proportional and drift chamber tracks using more accurate drift\_time-aware drift chamber points.
+Second will actually ask **libepecur** to reconstruct both proportional and drift chamber tracks using more accurate drift\_time-aware drift chamber points.

 It is possible to skip drift calibration curve generation using *--rough-drift*